 Tourists stay in three primary areas in Malta—Valletta, Sliema, and St. Julian’s.

 Valletta—The capital is the best place to stay if you’re interested in history and culture.
 Nightlife here is more limited than in some other neighborhoods.
 Most hotels in Valletta are boutique hotels rather than large chains.
-There are unique options like a 17th century palace or the modern SU29 Hotel.
+There are unique options like the modern SU29 Hotel.

 St. Julian’s—St. Julian’s (particularly Paceville) is known for its nightlife, but it’s great during the day as well with lovely views along the water and lots of restaurants to choose from.
-We stayed at Le Meridien Hotel and Spa, which is quiet and has an amazing rooftop pool.
-Check hotel prices for other options in St. Julian’s.
+We stayed at the Malta Marriott Hotel & Spa, which is quiet and has an amazing rooftop pool.